phobos/phobos/README.md

 Async producers will accept your messages without blocking, use the methods `async_publish` and `async_publish_list` to use async producers.

-__Important__: When using async producers you need to shutdown them manually before you close the application.
-Use the class method `async_producer_shutdown` to safely shutdown the producer.

 An example of using handlers to publish messages:

 ```ruby